ssarbadh/demo-infra-Jan/README.md

 .

 ```
-4. Access the URL presented as the script completes
+5. Once the script execution is successfully completed, you should see an Access URL presented.
+Access the URL to access the web page.
 ```bash
 Apply complete!
 Resources: 31 added, 0 changed, 0 destroyed.